Definitions and data standards

 A ‘population’ defines (for example) which students a query or report is based on.

-We do not include all of the students that we hold data on in every enquiry.
-There are several main populations that are used for our student enquiries.
+We do not include all of the students that we hold data on in every table.
+There are several main populations that are used in our student data releases.
 The HESA standard registration population is the main population that is used in our standard reports and publications.
 This is generally used for non-FTE student enquiries, and existed from 2000/01 onwards.

-For further information of the differences between the various HESA populations please see the links below or contact us.
+For further information of the differences between the various HESA populations please see the links below:

 A ‘first degree’ is more commonly known as a bachelor’s degree.